DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 - 1 Generic Mana

 ### Arc
-"A shocking chain of electricity"
+"A shocking chain of electricity."
-- Deal 2 Lightning Damage to an enemy.
+- Deal 2 Lightning damage to an enemy.
 - For each Lightning Mana used to activate this Skill, hit one additional enemy.
 - If only Lightning Mana is used, Shock the tile under the enemy Spell Pointer.